Environments

 Async mode in sandbox

-Async verifications in sandbox complete within a few seconds of submission — significantly faster than the live environment, which depends on real provider response times.
+Async verifications in sandbox complete within a few seconds of submission, significantly faster than the live environment, which depends on real network response times.
 Use the same test data listed above.

 Switching to production